jstewmc/merge-configuration/README.md

 This library will squash all the files in a directory into a single configuration instance.

-How the files are merged is up to you.
-You can implement any algorithm you'd like when you implement the `Config` interface.
+Keep in mind, how the files are merged is up to you.
+You can use any algorithm you'd like when you implement the `Config` interface.
 For example, you could use `array_merge()` or an intelligent, recursive algorithm provided by your framework.

 ## Example